jhuapl-bio/taxtriage/docs/usage.md

 Finally, we mark alignment confidence using the gini coefficient, which has recently been applied from standard inequality identification practices in economics to [biologically based gene expression analysis](<https://www.cell.com/cell-systems/pdf/S2405-4712(18)30003-6.pdf>).
 The goal is to understand, in a manner separate of organism classification or identity, how well an alignment should be considered trustworthy based on the inequality of depth and breadth of coverage for all contigs/chromosomes/plasmid found for a given realignment to an assembly.
 Ultimately, low confidence indicates a very low level of equal distribution across a genome.
 The goal is to ensure that, while there may be a **large** number of reads aligniing to one organism, we are analyzing whether or not most reads are situtated in only a small number of positions across that assembly.
 Values are reported from 0 (low confidence) to 1 (high confidence), inclusively.

+### Updating the Pathogen sheet

+We list a highly curated set of over 1.5k pathogens [here](../assets/pathogen_sheet.csv).
+While not entirely exhaustive, we want to encompass as many pathogens within a clinical setting based on general needs in bioinformatics.
+However, this is a simple CSV file (comma-delimited) and can be adjusted as needed for your use case.
+Simply edit an existing row for your sample types OR add any rows as needed.
+The only required columns are:

+1. name (Name of the organism, can be customized and doesn't have to match Refseq, Genbank or NCBI)
+2. taxid (the NCBI taxonomy for the organism genome)
+3. general_classification (fallback/primary annotation e.g. Primary, Opportunistic, Potential, Commensal)
+4. high_consequence (will always be in the PDF regardless of the TASS Score minimum)

+though we recommend filling in as many as possible.
+For instance, if you have a new sample site you can add that to the 5th column: **pathogenic_sites** which will label that organism, if aligned as a primary pathogen and keep all other sample types as the general classification (those different from your new one).
+As another example, if you have a fresh organism from NCBI not listed in the CSV currently, you can add a new row with (at minimum) the 4 listed columns above.
+The general classification would be used by default as well unless you specify customized **pathogenic_sites** or **commensal_sites** as well.

+Lastly, feel free to open a new issue to add new organisms to the sheet and we will attempt to update in an timely manner.

 ### Tips

 Unless you are using Seqera, most of the temporary directories and final outputs will be present on your filesystem.
 By default, all temporary files are generated in `--work-dir` which is set to `work` by default.
 A handy tip is to look at the status of each module/step in the stdout if you want to debug a specific step for whatever reason.
 For example, you can navigate to the example dir like so: